bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Bevy uses this pattern for five rather different things in **Bevy 0.10**:

 1. **Startup systems:** these now live in their own schedule, which is run once at the start of the app.
 2. **Fixed timestep systems:** another schedule?!
-The exclusive system that runs this schedule accumulates time, running a while loop that repeatedly runs `CoreSchedule::FixedTimestep` until all of the accumulated time has been spent.
+The exclusive system that runs this schedule accumulates time, running a while loop that repeatedly runs `CoreSchedule::FixedUpdate` until all of the accumulated time has been spent.
 3. **Entering and exiting states:** a bonanza of schedules.
 Each collection of systems that runs logic to enter and exit a state variant is stored in its own schedule, which is called based on the change in state in the `apply_state_transitions::<S>` exclusive system.
 4. **Rendering:** all rendering logic is stored in its own schedule to allow it to run asynchronously relative to gameplay logic.
 5. **Controlling the outermost loop:** in order to handle the "startup schedule first, then main schedule" logic, we wrap it all up in a minimal overhead `CoreSchedule::Outer` and then run our schedules as the sole exclusive system there.